xim3320/SPaRTAN/SPaRTAN_python/README.md

 ```
 ### Cross validation
 SPaRTan model has 4 parameters pectrumA, spectrumB, rsL2 and lambda.
-Their values are determined by the user input data D, P, and Y. We use cross-validation to tune the parameters.
+Their values are determined by the user input data D, P, and Y. We use cross-validation to determine the best values to use of those parameters.
+Here we explain step by step

-#### Split samples into training and testing set
-First we need to split the samples of P and Y matrix into training and testing set:
+**First we need to split the samples of P and Y matrix into training and testing set:**

 ```sh
 from sklearn.model_selection import KFold